Redhat2205/FEC/README.md

 ![Ratings & Reviews](https://i.gyazo.com/82d905cba0e9bfe04b2c446975f976d4.gif)

 * Users are able to checkout the ratings and reviews for the product and add new review with images
+* Sort the user submitted reviews by relevance, age or helpfulness.
 <br/>